zanonnicola/llfk/src/pages/en/contact-us/index.md

 color: '#79CEEF'
 title: Contact
 metaDescription: >-
-  L’Open LAB for Kids is fun workshops whereby children learn and practice English naturally through taking part into creative activities.
-We are based in Nantes.
+  L’Open LAB for Kids is an English language school for babies, toddlers and children aged from 1 to 11.
+We are open Mondays, Tuesdays, Thursdays and Fridays in the morning and after school and all day Wednesdays and Saturdays.
 contentTitle: Contact us
 subTitle: >-
   Enrolment for the next school year has started; please contact us on